A Simulation Study Evaluating Phase I Clinical Trial Designs for Combinational Agents: Simulation Studies

 \section{Simulation Studies}

 In the simulation studies, our goal is to identify single MTD of two combined agents.
-Agent $A$ has 5 dose levels and agent $B$ has 3.
+Simulation settings are borrowed from previous studies \citep{riviere2015competing, hirakawa2013dose} and shown in Table~\ref{setting}.
 The target toxicity probability is 0.3.
-Simulation settings are borrowed from previous study \cite{riviere2015competing} and shown in Figure~\ref{setting}.
-Maximum sample size is 60.
 All designs started with the lowest dose combination.
-Cohort size was set to be 3 for all designs that use cohorts as unit, unless specified.
+Cohort size was set to be 3 for all designs that use cohorts as dose assignment unit, unless otherwise specified.
 2000 simulation runs were generated for each scenario.